micmejia/bible-dump/NKJV/Revelation/Rev 8.md

 The name of the star is Wormwood.
 A third of the waters became wormwood, and many men died from the water, because it was made bitter. ## Fourth Trumpet: The Heavens Struck

 ###### 12
 Then the fourth angel sounded: And a third of the sun was struck, a third of the moon, and a third of the stars, so that a third of them were darkened.
-A third of the day [^b]did not shine, and likewise the night.
+A third of the day did not shine, and likewise the night.

 ###### 13
-And I looked, and I heard an [^c]angel flying through the midst of heaven, saying with a loud voice, "Woe, woe, woe to the inhabitants of the earth, because of the remaining blasts of the trumpet of the three angels who are about to sound!"
+And I looked, and I heard an angel flying through the midst of heaven, saying with a loud voice, "Woe, woe, woe to the inhabitants of the earth, because of the remaining blasts of the trumpet of the three angels who are about to sound!"